beumerr/quaco/CONTRIBUTING.md

 #### Local development

-The Google CMS can be developed locally.
+QuaCo can be developed locally.
 For instructions on how to do this, see the following sections

 * Fork and Clone
 * Commit and Push